 Presented in three hour sessions, held once a month over a period of 6 months, we meet at specified times to discuss, debate and critique whatever work has been carried out between these sessions.

 The Mentorship programme is not a practical class, nor is it prescriptive in what participants are to make, but rather a forum for discussion, assessment and feedback on whatever work they are making.
 Asking each candidate to create precedent and inspiration boards and asking them to present theirs to the group starts to produce a clearer vision of what it is they wish to achieve in the programme.
 Participants are encouraged to journal about their work and to write about and sketch ideas they have.
 Also included is the writing of artist’s statements as well as producing up to date resumes and other marketing materials that candidates could need for the marketing of their work.
 For many this has proved to be a turning point in their ceramic journey.
 Intended for anyone serious about their ceramics and wanting to engage with it in a more proficient manner.
 The reasons for participating on this programme are numerous, and yet the aim is clear: to take your work to the next level.
 For those wanting to stretch the boundaries of their work and to create an identity through the medium of ceramics, the Mentorship Programme could be just what you are looking for.

-Please contact me for dates of the next programme or any further information you may require.
+Booking is now open for Mentorship 2018 which will begin in February 2018 and the charge is R3000.00.
+Please contact me for booking details of the next programme or any further information you may require.